Estonia in the Eurovision Song Contest 2019

-Estonia participated in the Eurovision Song Contest 2019 with the song "Storm" written by Stig Rästa, Vallo Kikas, Victor Crone and Fred Krieger.
+Estonia was represented at the Eurovision Song Contest 2019 with the song "Storm" written by Stig Rästa, Vallo Kikas, Victor Crone and Fred Krieger.
 The song was performed by Victor Crone.
 The Estonian broadcaster Eesti Rahvusringhääling (ERR) organised the national final Eesti Laul 2019 in order to select the Estonian entry for the 2019 contest in Tel Aviv, Israel.
 The national final consisted of three shows: two semi-finals and a final.
 Twelve songs competed in each semi-final and six from each semi-final as determined by a jury panel and public vote qualified to the final.
 In the final, the winner was selected over two rounds of voting.
 In the first round, a jury panel and a public vote selected the top three to qualify to the superfinal.
 In the superfinal, "Storm" performed by Victor Crone was selected as the winner entirely by a public vote.

 Estonia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2019.
 Performing during the show in position 14, "Storm" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 18 May.
 It was later revealed that Estonia placed fourth out of the 17 participating countries in the semi-final with 198 points.
 In the final, Estonia performed in position 18 and placed twentieth out of the 26 participating countries, scoring 76 points.